HamzaZahid5/Vs-Minndco-HS/readme.md

 2. Install pods with `npm run pods` or manually with `cd ios && pod install --repo-update`.
 The Podfile runs `fix-build-for-xcode15.sh` before and after installation so the legacy React Native 0.64.3 dependencies (glog, Firebase, Folly, Boost) keep compiling cleanly on modern Xcode toolchains.
-The script now forces glog to build for **arm64** using a modern `missing` helper so the configure step succeeds on Xcode 16.4, patches Firebase/Folly/Boost headers, and forces the bundled Sentry SDK to use the older GNU++14 standard that it was authored against.
+The script now forces glog to build for **arm64** using a modern `missing` helper so the configure step succeeds on Xcode 16.4, patches Firebase/Folly/Boost headers, and rewrites the bundled Sentry profiling sources so they build with the older GNU++14 standard they were authored against.
 3. Open `ios/MindCotine.xcworkspace` in Xcode and build/run the `MindCotine` scheme.

 ### Firebase